Taishi1222/CEP146-Repo./my-course-portfolio.md

 - Name: Taishi
 - Major: Computer Programming
 - Year: 1st Year
-- Favorite Programming Language: NO IDEA...
+- Favorite Programming Language: NO IDEA.....

 ## Course Goals
 - [ ] I want to be confident using Git and GitHub for version control